 ATYP accepts test scores from all testing dates; you may take the ACT or SAT during any month testing is available to qualify for ATYP.
 Taking the test later in the school year does not make it easier to get into ATYP.
 ATYP does not utilize the PSAT for entry into the program; to qualify for ATYP you must take the ACT or the SAT.

-Click on any of the links below for more information or check out our frequently asked questions.
+Click on any of the links below for more information:

 - CTD/NUMATS website